fusionlanguage/fut/ci.md

 or [UTF-16](https://en.wikipedia.org/wiki/UTF-16).
 However, Ć doesn't enforce any encoding.

-Ć also supports string _interpolated strings_.
+Ć also supports _interpolated strings_.
 An interpolated string starts with `$"` and contains expressions in braces.
 The expressions are replaced with their string values.
 Example: